List of Major Equipment:

 - Clean Room Equipment: Tousimis CO2 Critical Point Dryer

-Current Research Projects (for more info and press articles please request info in person or by email):
+Current Research Projects (For project outcomes please see publications and press releases.
+For more info and press releases please contact me in person or by email):

 Phase-Change Materials for Reconfigurable RF Front-Ends

 Phase-Change materials can alter their dielectric permittivity and their electric conductivity.
 This unique capability enables reconfigurable, tunable and programmable ntennas and RF front-ends with unexplored capabilities.
 The goal of this research is to explore these capabilities and to find what types of antennas and other components can take advantage of these unique properties of phase-change materials, and how.

 Autonomous and reconfigurable antenna arrays have the capabilities to tune their response for different environments and under different circumstances, such as involuntary flexing, abrupt temperature changes, etc. Moreover, they can achieve this at different frequencies, or with different polarizations, or both.
 Furthermore, this can be achieved without any human intervention.
 In this work, apart from studying flexible arrays, a flexible, reconfigurable and autonomous array that self-corrects its radiation pattern when flexed, is developed.
 This work will help us understand better the behavior of antenna arrays in different environments.

 QR code antennas and other barcode antennas are being combined with RFID capabilities to program their 'authenticity' message for counterfeiting.
 This device can add more functionalities to traditional RFID devices, or even replace RFIDs with dual-purpose QR-IDs that convey both a visual and an RF code or message.

 Monolithic Integration of Multifunctional, Self-Powered Energy-Harvesting RF Systems with Efficient Solar-Cells (SPHERES):